Montepulciano Tuscany, Italy Travel Guide

 Montepulciano has local markets; check weekly schedules for fresh produce, cheese, meats, and other local specialties.

-Finding vegetarian choices is relatively easy (pasta with tomato sauce, vegetable soups, salads, cheese dishes).
+Finding vegetarian choices is fairly easy (pasta with sauce made from tomatoes, vegetable soups, salads, cheese dishes).
 Vegan possibilities are more challenging; inquire about animal products.

 Focus on naturally vegan dishes like pasta al pomodoro, bruschetta, and vegetable side dishes.

 Halal and Kosher options are extremely limited.
-Consider self-catering or stick to vegetarian/fish options.
+Think about self-guided-with kitchen facilities or stick to vegetarian/fish options.

 Focus on homemade pasta (pici) and regional sauces.
 Many agriturismos or specialized academies offer these.